pure-data/pure-data/portmidi/README.txt

 may affect timing and cause issues when sending *large* amounts of MIDI data, it is disabled when building the Portmidi sources included with Pd.

-If you want to re-enabled the rate limit, set the LIMIT_RATE define before
+If you want to re-enable the rate limit, set the LIMIT_RATE define before
 building:

     ./configure CFLAGS="-DLIMIT_RATE=1"